RosettaHS/OrionAPI/docs/Function Reference/OClamp.md

 int inputValue=10;
 int myValue=0;

+/*
-/* myValue will be "5", since "10" is greater the maximum threshold of "5", and will be clamped.
-However, there is no minimum threshold. */ myValue=OClampMax(inputValue,5);
+ * myValue will be "5", since "10" is greater the maximum threshold of "5", and will be clamped.
+ * However, there is no minimum threshold, meaning the input can go as low as it wants.
+ */
+myValue=OClampMax(inputValue,5);

+/*
-/* myValue will be "10", since "10" is greater the minimum threshold of "5", and will NOT be clamped.
-However, there is no maximum threshold. */ myValue=OClampMin(inputValue,5);
+ * myValue will be "10", since "10" is greater the minimum threshold of "5", and will NOT be clamped.
+ * However, there is no maximum threshold, meaning the input can go as high as it wants.
+ */
+myValue=OClampMin(inputValue,5);
 ```